 In a setting where everyone is there especially to listen, live music is wonderful to behold.
 I’m clearly not talking about the band tucked away in the corner of the pub, drowned out by the noise of people yelling to their mates, taking phone calls and shouting at the TV at the far end of the bar, but music in a setting where it can be heard, and the talent of the performer appreciated.

 The joy of house concerts is that they create an intimate setting where the performance can really be appreciated, and an extra space for people to appreciate live music.
-There are, of course, some great music venues around, but it’s an experience that’s far too rare in the UK, at least in our corner of it.
+There are, of course, some great music venues around, a list of Austin concerts comes to mind, but it’s an experience that’s far too rare in the UK, at least in our corner of it.
 It does require confidence and talent to be able to perform that way, which brings me back to Iain, and the reason that he was in our home: his ability to bring great talent and venues together.

 Jazz on a Friday…